teleivo/dot/README.md

 ## Disclaimer

-I wrote this library for my personal projects.
-It is thus tailored to my needs.
+I wrote this library for my personal projects and it is provided as-is without warranty.
+It is tailored to my needs and my intention is not to adjust it to someone else's liking.
 Feel free to use it!

-That being said, my intention is not to adjust it to someone elses liking.
+See [LICENSE](LICENSE) for full license terms.